Let's Get Lit: How to Get the Perfect Lighting

 Contour and highlighting.
-Aside from Pokémon GO it’s all anyone talks about these days; getting that perfect “glow”.
+It's all anyone talks about these days; getting that perfect "glow".
 But why is it when you walk outside and into the light of day with those contoured and chiseled cheek bones and seemingly foolproof highlight that suddenly you turn into a melting pot of bronzer and glitter?!
 The answer is bad lighting, and yep you are doing it all wrong.

 The only solution to avoid looking like a walking bake sale is to apply your glow in the best lighting possible.
 As DJ Khaled once said, lighting is major key.
 And as any good makeup artist knows, natural lighting is the best lighting.
 But like most, we do not have the leisure of waiting for the sun to rise in order to do our makeup or even have large windows to sit and glam under.
 So what do we do?
 Fake it...with BULBS.
 Now don't start rushing off to your local hardware store and pick up the first light bulbs you see.
 There are rules and guidelines you should know beforehand.

 First, let's go over all the types of lighting you should avoid.

 Fluorescent Lighting. *Ew* For obvious reasons this is the most unflattering light ever created on earth.
 And if you can't remember, give a visit to your old high school and you will know why.
 No one looks good in it, I repeat, no one.
 Final warning: do not attempt to do your makeup under these treacherous conditions.